Russia targets Ukraine's farm storage sites after days of hitting Black Sea port facilities | Headlines

 Attacks in recent days have put Odesa in Russia's crosshairs after Moscow abandoned a wartime deal that allowed Ukraine to send grain through the key Black Sea port.

 In the attack on the storage site, two low-flying cruise missiles started a blaze, then another struck during firefighting efforts, regional Gov. Oleh Kiper said.
-The barrage injured two people, damaged equipment and destroyed 100 metric tons of peas and 20 metric tons of barley, Kiper said.
+The barrage injured two people, damaged equipment and destroyed 100 metric tons (110 tons) of peas and 20 metric tons (22 tons) of barley, Kiper said.

 Russia targeted Ukrainian critical grain export infrastructure after vowing to retaliate for what it said was a Ukrainian attack that damaged a crucial bridge between Russia and the Moscow-annexed Crimean Peninsula.

-"The enemy is continuing terror, and it's undoubtedly related to the grain deal," said Natalia Humeniuk, a spokeswoman for the Ukrainian military's Operational Command South.
+"The enemy is continuing terror, and it's undoubtedly related to the grain deal," said Natalia Humeniuk, a spokesperson for the Ukrainian military's Operational Command South.

-Both Russia and Ukraine have announced they will treat ships travelling to each other's Black Sea ports as potential military targets.
+Both Russia and Ukraine have announced they will treat ships traveling to each other's Black Sea ports as potential military targets.

-Russia's Deputy Foreign Minister Sergei Vershinin clarified the Defence Ministry's announcement earlier this week that Moscow has declared wide areas in the Black Sea dangerous for shipping.
-The ministry said it would consider incoming vessels as laden with weapons and treat the country of its flag a participant in the conflict on the Ukrainian side.

-Vershinin said the Russian navy will inspect the vessels to make sure they aren't carrying military cargo before taking any other action.

-The Institute for the Study of War, a Washington-based think tank, said the recent strikes against port and grain infrastructure and threats of escalation at sea ''are likely a part of a Kremlin effort to leverage Russia's exit from the Black Sea Grain Initiative and exact extensive concessions from the West".

-In Turkey, President Recep Tayyip Erdogan said Western countries should address Russia's demands to restore the Black Sea grain corridor.

 "Russia has some expectations.
-If these are overcome, Russia is in favour of the active work of this grain corridor," said Erdogan, who helped negotiate the deal.
+If these are overcome, Russia is in favor of the active work of this grain corridor," said Erdogan, who helped negotiate the deal.
 "We know that (Putin) has some expectations from Western countries.
 Western countries need to take action on this issue."
-He reiterated he would talk to Putin by phone and hoped to meet him in Turkiye next month.
+He reiterated he would talk to Putin by phone and hoped to meet him in Turkey next month.

 In comments reported by state-run news agency Anadolu and other media, Erdogan warned that the end of the grain initiative would raise global food prices, increase famine and unleash new waves of migration.